kaushik597/Namaste-React/notes/theory10.md

 # 1 Explore all the ways of writing css?
 Ans There are various ways of writing css.
-Some of them are Sass, scss, styled components, material UI, bootstrap, ant design, chakra UI  and Tailwind CSS.
+They are inline, internal, external.

 # 2 How do we configure tailwind?
 Ans Tailwind documentation provides us the detailed steps of configuring tailwind css.
 We are using parcel so the steps are